General Surgery Residency

 We highly value diversity, equity, and inclusion in the process of resident selection.
 We currently work with a diverse group of residents, and we are happy to discuss this topic during our interview process.

 We require applicants to have taken Step 2 prior to application.
 We also review three letters of recommendation other than the MSPE (formally the Dean’s letter), and a personal statement before offering an interview.
-The deadline to submit your application is October 15, 2022.

 We perform a holistic review of all applicants, who meet our criteria, which includes Experiences, Attributes, Competencies, and Metrics.
 Along with USMLE scores, letters of recommendation, interview performance have the most weight upon the selection committee.
 Research, honors in the surgery clerkship, personal statement, racial and ethnic diversity are also factors.